-The Great Plains Synfuels Plant has long been gasifying coal to produce synthetic natural gas and ammonia, and capturing CO2 which is pipelined to Canada for EOR in the Weyburn oil field.
-Several new IGCC-based projects in the United States will be greatly expanding the scope of CO2 capture and use/storage.
+The Great Plains Synfuels Plant has long been gasifying coal to produce synthetic natural gas and ammonia, and capturing carbon dioxide (CO2) which is pipelined to Canada for enhanced oil recovery (EOR) in the Weyburn oil field.
+Several new integrated gasification combined cycle (IGCC)-based projects in the United States will be greatly expanding the scope of CO2 capture and use/storage.

 Kemper County Energy Facility

 Mississippi Power's Kemper County facility is in late stages of construction.
 It will be a lignite-fuel IGCC plant, generating a net 524 MW of power from syngas, while capturing over 65% of CO2 generated.
-The CO2 will be sent by pipeline to depleted oil fields in Mississippi for enhanced oil recovery operations.
+The CO2 will be sent by pipeline to depleted oil fields in Mississippi for EOR operations.

 Hydrogen Energy California (HECA) Project